Osasco Sao Paulo, Brazil Travel Guide

 Spring can still experience some rain, and autumn evenings can be cool, needing appropriate layering.

-From july To september
+Between july And september

 Fewer tourists, making attractions more accessible.
 Potentially lowest prices for flights and accommodations.